Gelisob/perseverance-raw-images-downloader/README.md

 - Downloads both the Full and Thumbnail Images into separate folders.
 - easy to use!
-- Stores the last downloaded images and skips them in the next run.
+- Stores a list of the last downloaded images and skips them in the next run.

 ## Requirements